Friday, November 6, 2020

 It was just hard.

-He shook his head and planted his sword hard into the wood of the bridge as he turned back around.
+He planted his sword hard into the wood of the bridge as he turned back around.
 He placed both hands against this disgusting mass, grunting in effort as he pushed with the last of his remaining strength, rolling it slowly until it passed over the side of the bridge into the water with a large splash, letting the current carry it off to eventually join the other sixteen or seventeen corpses he had pushed off in similar fashion.

 He grabbed his sword again and began to walk, dragging it behind him as he began the hour-long walk back to his camp, with only the full midnight moon to guide him for light once he got out of this fog.
-It would probably nearly sunrise again when he got back, but that was fine.
+It would probably nearly be sunrise again when he got back, but that was fine.
 He doubted he’d be willing to sleep at night alone in this damn forsaken place.
 He’d rather be up and alert at night when it was harder to see and have the light of his campfire give his location away more easily and sleep, than during the day where the light of his campfire wouldn’t be much of a problem and it would be harder for one of these things to sneak up on him without the cover of darkness.

 No comments: